WeiqunPengLab/IRTools/README.md

 infer_experiment.py -r ../IRTools/utility/RSeQC-4.0.0/gene_model/mm9_UCSC_knownGene.bed -i bam/B0h_chr19_R1.bam
 ```

-After running `infer_experiment.py` on the resting B cell replicate 1 BAM file, you should get the following output.
+When the run is finished, you should get the following output.

 ```
 This is PairEnd Data